(800) 849-2168

 Illinois Medical Board License Renewal

-To ensure that you have enough time to complete the renewal process, it is recommended that you begin at least 60 days prior to your license expiration date.
-Don’t wait until the last minute to renew your license, as there may be processing delays that could prevent you from practicing.
+To ensure that you have enough time to complete the renewal process, begin at least 60 days prior to deadline for renewal.
+Notes, that procedural delays may prevent you from practicing.

 Illinois Medical License Lookup